sktime/community-org/community_council/AGENDA.md

    12. revisit numfocus in next meeting, track

-4. sktime GSoC
+3. sktime GSoC
     * social media
     * application guide needs update for 2022
     * planning of selection process

-5. pydata Berlin
+4. pydata Berlin
    * updates on prep from working group

-6. FK: proposed special roles for contributors, see appendix A
+5. FK: proposed special roles for contributors, see appendix A

-7. budget update - TB (treasurer)
+6. budget update - TB (treasurer)
     * monthly reports
     * donations

 7. AOB

+8. Potential Cooperation with KNIME (https://www.knime.com)
+    * KNIME is a software to create and productionize data science using one easy and intuitive environment
+    * KNIME is currently working on python M/L functionality
+    * We might cooperate with KNIME on integrating sktime their software by adapters
+    * Advatanges: increase visibility of sktime - integrate into an easy to use GUI with a large (commercial) customer base, might be part of some hackathon?
+Other options (thought og pydata initially)?
+    * Disadvantages: KNIME is partially commercial, but distribtues its software open source (GNU)

 ## Notes